 So many climbing areas, especially sport climbing areas, seem safe and benign.
 We’re out climbing on the cliffs, joking and laughing with friends.
 We’re having fun.
 That’s how it should be.
 But rock climbing as we know, and as I reiterate again and again here on About.com, is not safe.
 We get lulled into a false sense of security and well-being, while potential dangers lurk everywhere.
 The rock we play on is a very unforgiving medium.
 It doesn’t yield.
 And rock doesn’t care if it hurts us.

 If you wear a climbing helmet while you’re climbing, it ensures that your soft head doesn’t become mush when it’s hit by a falling rock or when you bang your skull into a rock face while falling.
 A helmet helps mitigate the dire effects of gravity and tilts the odds in your favor so that you’ll be going home after an accident rather than lying in a hospital bed or worse, a body bag.

 Head Injuries Change Lives

 The consequences of not wearing a climbing helmet and sustaining a head injury can be severe and life changing.
-A climbing head injury could lead to impaired motor skills and paralysis, loss of your memories, an altered personality, speech difficulty, and a life without climbing or even walking.
-Many climbing fatalities, as evidenced by long-term statistics in North American Accidents in Mountaineering, occur as a result of head injuries.
-If you read the accident reports, you’ll find over and over again that a victim survived because they were wearing a climbing helmet.
+The head injuries caused by climbing accidents can lead to impaired motor skills and paralysis, loss of your memories, an altered personality, speech difficulty, and a life without climbing or even walking.
+Many climbing accidents and fatalities, as evidenced by long-term statistics in North American Accidents in Mountaineering, occur as a result of head injuries.
+If you read the climbing accident reports, you’ll find over and over again that a victim survived because they were wearing a climbing helmet.